arend-lang/site/src/documentation/tutorial/PartI/view.md

 # Decidable predicates and functions A -> Bool

 Decidable predicates {%ard%}A -> \Type{%endard%} correspond precisely to functions {%ard%}A -> Bool{%endard%}.
-Let's define the convertion functions:
+Let us define the conversion functions:

 {%arend%}
 \func FromBoolToDec {A : \Type} (p : A -> Bool) : \Sigma (P : A -> \Type) (DecPred P)